Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 Few artists have captured orchids as has Hennessy.
 The text covers orchids in Africa, habits, details of plants and flowers, pollination, seeds and is useful for cultivation purposes.

 STEWART, Joyce, Mark Griffiths; The New Royal Horticultural Society Manual of Orchids.
-Portland, Timber Press, [1995], First American edition, 8vo [24 x 16 cm]; lxiii, [iii], 388 pp, hundreds of detailed illus from drawings, including many full-page, glossary, bibliog, orig green cloth with gilt spine title lettering, dj (short tear on rear panel, not price clipped), else clean and fine copy.
+Portland, Timber Press, [1995], First American edition, 8vo [24 x 16 cm]; lxiii, [iii], 388 pp, hundreds of detailed illustrations from drawings, including many full-page, glossary, bibliog, original green cloth with gilt spine title lettering, dj (short tear on rear panel, not price clipped), else clean and fine copy.

 A comprehensive manual covering all orchid species, grexes and cultivars, each genus with botany, growing guidelines, and with a detailed introduction on propagation, hybridization, conservation, culture.